To help you more easily understand your choices, here’s an overview of what is available in the senior living industry.

-- You have guaranteed access to a full continuum of quality on-site care, including assisted living, short- and long-term rehab, skilled nursing, and memory care, but the number of days included in your entrance fee is limited.
+- You have guaranteed access to a full continuum of quality on-site care, including personal care, short- and long-term rehab, skilled nursing, and memory care, but the number of days included in your entrance fee is limited.
 After you use up your covered health care days, you’ll pay market rates for ongoing care.

 - The monthly fee you pay in any given month depends on the health care services you need, making it difficult to determine your monthly budget.